This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Print on demand (PoD) is a great business model for people who don’t want upfront costs, inventory, or high risk.
 Many artists and designers have been able to make real money from their print on demand stores, whether they sustain them as side hustles or full-time businesses.

-You can really make money with print on demand as long as you have the right fulfillment partners, store platforms, marketing tactics, and products.
-Having as many high quality designs that you can upload to as many platforms as possible will increase your chances of success and driving revenue.
+It’s possible to make money with print on demand with hard work, the right fulfillment partners, store platforms, marketing tactics, and products.
+Having as many high quality designs that you can upload to as many platforms as possible will increase your chances of success and driving revenue as well.

 Print on demand is worth it if you have the right resources, marketing strategies, and perseverance.
 There are a LOT of choices and paths to take when you start your PoD journey.
 It can feel really overwhelming.

 To be clear, this is NOT a passive process or easy.
 Being successful with making money from PoD takes a lot of smarts and hard work.